avantcontra/n4m-qrcode-generator/README.md

 # n4m-qrcode-generator

 MaxMSP QRCode generator allow you to generate a QRCode image from some text, web URL, etc.

 It uses "[Node for Max](https://github.com/Cycling74/n4m-examples)" package of Max8.

-It uses the node package "[node-qrcode](https://github.com/soldair/node-qrcode)".
+And the node package "[node-qrcode](https://github.com/soldair/node-qrcode)".

 ***